The final result is almost upon us! For anyone wanting to keep in touch after, my twitter handle is @spmarsden :)

 The University of Manchester

-Favourite thing to do in science Living and working in a community of scientists.
+Favourite thing to do in my job: Living and working in a community of scientists.
 It’s really fantastic to be surrounded by so many people who are all working towards the same goal of pushing the boundaries of our understanding of physics.
 Also nerdy house parties with laser obstacle courses.

 I completed my PhD last year, and am currently an experimental particle physicist.
 I work on the Large Hadron Collider (LHC) which in general attempts to probe how the universe works at the smallest distances, and what the universe was like a fraction of a second after the big bang.